davazp/lector/doc/tutorial.md

 ## The problem

-If you have adopted a (almost) *purely functional* approach in Javascript, whether it was a choice or a requirement of the technology you use, you will find some restrictions on how you can write your code
+If you have adopted a *mostly functional* approach in Javascript, whether it was a choice or a requirement of the technology you use, you will find some restrictions on how you can write your code.

-Let's say you have a function that return the current user, like the below
+Let's say you have a function that returns the current user, like below

 ```javascript
 const config = {